wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 1. A new version of an existing provider plugin is published with malicious code.

-2. A new variant is added to an existing package, with a malicious provider.
+2. A new variant provider is added to an existing package, and that provider is malicious.

 Unfortunately, it is impossible to fully address these concerns without sacrificing the flexibility and user convenience.
 Nevertheless, it should be possible to reduce the risks.
 In particular, the following options have been